 Based on these interpretations, Judas could have been paid anywhere between $90 and $3,000 in today’s sums.

 With that in mind, did Judas betray Jesus for the money?
-One can only theorize, but what is clear is that thirty pieces of silver were poor compensation for the great evil they bought, as Judas himself tragically realized, at least according to Matthew’s gospel:
+One can only speculate, but what is clear is that thirty pieces of silver were poor compensation for handing over a friend, as Judas himself tragically realized, at least according to Matthew’s gospel:

 Then Judas, his betrayer, seeing that Jesus had been condemned, deeply regretted what he had done.
 He returned the thirty pieces of silver to the chief priests and elders, saying “I have sinned in betraying innocent blood.”
 They said, “What is that to us?
 Look to it yourself.”
 Flinging the money into the temple, he departed and went off and hanged himself.
 (Matthew 27:3-5)